Baked Polenta with Mushrooms and Smoked Gouda

 Add the parmesan and the mashed acorn squash.
 Whisk until the cheese is melted.

-Pour half of the polenta mixture into the bottom of the Pyrex dish.
+To assemble, place one third of the polenta mixture into the bottom of the Pyrex dish.

-Top with the mushroom and onion mixture.
+Top with half of the mushroom and onion mixture, distributing evenly.

-Top with half of the shredded smoked gouda and then the remaining polenta.
+Top with half of the smoked gouda.

-Sprinkle the remaining smoked gouda on the top and bake for 30 minutes.
 Allow to sit for 5 minutes before slicing and serving.

 Serve this recipe with one of these vegetable side dishes.